 Are you looking for some creative ways to display things in your classroom?
 Word cards, teaching standards and even student work can clutter up a classroom in no time flat.
 These classroom displays will have you thinking ‘out of the box.’

 Creating pocket charts from wrapping paper and cardboard is quick and easy.
 Make individual pocket charts for students, a series of matching charts for a bulletin board, or even a large one to hang on the wall.
-Be sure to check out the bottom of this post to see some ideas for using these pocket charts.
+Be sure to check out the bottom end of Idea #1 to see some ideas for using these pocket charts.

 Instructions for Making the Pocket Charts